seinecle/Plugins-for-Gephi/README.md

 ###Citing any of these plugins in a publication
 Please reference these plugins in your publications when making use of them.
 Citation format is:
 Levallois, Clement [year of release of the plugin].
-[Plugin name], My-Plugins-For-Gephi, DOI: http://dx.doi.org/10.5281/zenodo.11812
+[Plugin name], Plugins-For-Gephi, DOI: http://dx.doi.org/10.5281/zenodo.11812
 *Example:*
 Levallois, Clement (2013).
-Excel/csv converter to network, My-Plugins-For-Gephi, DOI: http://dx.doi.org/10.5281/zenodo.11812
+Excel/csv converter to network, Plugins-For-Gephi, DOI: http://dx.doi.org/10.5281/zenodo.11812

 Any feedback, feature requests and bug reports are welcome!
 Please open an issue here on Github or contact me through http://www.clementlevallois.net